Stuart A. Vyse

 Joined Connecticut College: 1986

-Psychology of irrational behavior, superstition and belief in the paranormal
+• Psychology of irrational behavior, superstition and belief in the paranormal • Human operant behavior • Theories of choice • Decision-making • Behavior analysis • Developmental disabilities

-He is the author of Believing in Magic: The Psychology of Superstition, (Oxford University Press, 1997) which has been published in Japanese and German and received the 1999 William James Book Award.
+Vyse's first book, Believing in Magic: The Psychology of Superstition, (Oxford University Press, 1997) has been published in Japanese and German and received the 1999 William James Book Award.

 Visit the psychology department website.

 "My most important advice for students: Ask questions.
-There are few certainties in life, and the only way to separate information from misinformation is to probe the logic and evidence behind the things you hear."
+There are few certainties in life, and the only way to separate information from misinformation is to probe the logic and evidence behind the things you hear."- Stuart Vyse